 He entered law school in 1963.
-At the time, he was the fourth black law student in the history of UBC, and the first of whom to graduate.
+At the time, he was the fourth black law student in the history of UBC and one of the first to graduate.
 At UBC, Romilly was particularly impressed by Malcolm MacIntyre, a professor that “told you what to really expect in practice.”

 On completing his LLB, Romilly found a position in Kamloops.
 After finishing his articles, Romilly headed up north to Prince Rupert, but was stopped by a local lawyer in Smithers, who begged him to stay.

 In 1972 Deputy Attorney General Dave Vickers was in the process of re-organizing the judicial system and replacing all of the law magistrates; Vickers offered Romilly a position on the bench, which Romilly initially rejected.
 Romilly eventually acquiesced however, and became a judge in 1974.